“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 “The same one who just wrote to you?”

-That explains a few things, such as why this cottage didn’t seem to have been lived in that long.
+That explained a few things, such as why this cottage didn’t seem to have been lived in that long.
 And Evan already noticed the lack of livestocks, despite having a pen near the cottage.
 There’s no way anyone could live here long-term with just that small garden.
 Especially not alone.

 “Well, what’s the worst news?”
 Tristan asked.
 Might as well get that over with.